 "Ovens with the pyrolytic cleaner feature are becoming more affordable and more common," says Fiona.
 "In our most recent oven review, most of the ovens had a pyrolytic cleaning function."

 What's the difference between pyrolytic ovens and catalytic ovens?

 The other main type of 'self-cleaning' oven is called a catalytic oven.
 It helps keep the oven clean with the use of catalytic liners, which contain minerals and chemicals that absorb fat splatters.

-It's important that there's good coverage: ideally, both sides, back and roof.
+It's important that the catalytic liners provide good coverage: ideally covering both sides, the back and the roof.
 But some only have liners on the back wall or just the sides.
 Remember, wherever the liner is, you won't have to clean!

 You'll need to regularly heat a catalytic oven to 250°C for an hour to burn off any splatters.
 Once the oven is cool, wipe the catalytic liners with a damp cloth.
 If you tend to use your oven regularly at temperature above 200°C, then the liners will likely stay in good shape and won't get saturated with dirt and grease.

 The liners should last a long time, but you might eventually need to replace them at additional cost.